 Natural remedies aren’t necessarily safe because they are “natural.”
 They can be poisonous or affect some individuals.
 Natural remedies are potent and serious.
 We must never think that all natural remedies are safe for everyone just because they’re natural.

 Some natural remedies can be unsafe for certain people.
 Alfalfa, for example, because it is high in vitamin K, can cause problems in people who have blood clotting disorders and even increase the likelihood of stroke or autoimmune conditions!
-It must be used with caution in vulnerable populations, despite its benefits to many.
+It must be used cautiously in vulnerable populations despite its benefits to many.

 On the contrary, some natural remedies can be used one way but not another.
-For example, essential oils; drinking lemon juice is perfectly safe, but drinking lemon essential oil–not so much.
+For example, essential oils; drinking lemon juice is perfectly safe, but drinking lemon essential oil – not so much.
 Another example is oil of oregano and oregano essential oil, which we discuss in our blog, When & Why to Choose Oil of Oregano Vs. Oregano Essential Oil.
-Additionally, diffusing or using essential oils topically is perfectly safe for most but not for certain ages or stages of life; it all depends on the specific essential oil.
+Additionally, diffusing or using essential oils topically is perfectly safe for most but not certain ages or stages of life; it all depends on the essential oil.

 How Elderberry Works During Flu

-First, let’s look at what happens when it’s used during illness.
+First, look at what happens when it’s used during illness.
 For instance, elderberry has a strong effect on the flu.
 One study notes: